 Veggie smoothies are a great way to get nutrients into your kids.
-One of the biggest questions most parents of picky eaters (or just young children!) will ask is for tips on how to get more veggies into their kids diets.
-Smoothies for kids are a great, easy way to get more vegetables into your kids without the struggle.
-Blend up some greens into their favorite smoothies and you’re good to go.
-Need tips for the best ways to put veggies in your kid’s drink?
-What about what are the best vegetables for smoothies?
+One of the biggest questions most parents of picky eaters (or just young children!) will ask is for tips on how to get more veggies into their kids’ diets.
+Smoothies for kids are a great, easy way to get more produce into them without the struggle.
+Blend up some greens into their favorite drinks and you’re good to go.
+Here you’ll learn about what are the best vegetables for smoothies.
 Whether you’re struggling to get your toddler to eat better or just trying to balance your own diet, this post is for you.

-Every Saturday in my house is “smoothie Saturday”.
+Every Saturday at my house is “smoothie Saturday”.
 The boys wake up, Alex has already left for work, and I’m just kind of over the routine of breakfast.
 So instead of making pancakes or toast or waffles, I just add a bunch of stuff to the blender and let it rip.
-Smoothies are Ryan and Owen’s favorite food – seriously, Ryan’s been obsessed since he could use a straw! – and I love that it’s a healthier alternative to some of their favorite breakfast items.
+Smoothies are Ryan and Owen’s favorite food and I love that it’s a healthier alternative to some of their favorite breakfast items.
 (I’m looking at you, cereal.)

-But the real reason I love serving the boys my secret weapon is because I can get veggies in there.
-I can add nutrition to their diets without a complaint – more veggies, less struggle, which is basically my motto and parenting philosophy.
+But the real reason I love serving the boys my secret weapon is that I can get veggies in there.
+I can add nutrition to their diets without a complaint.
+More veggies, less struggle, which is basically my motto and parenting philosophy.

 The BEST Tips for Making Veggie Smoothies

 - Blend your vegetables and liquid first.
 This helps them get as smooth as possible.
 No one will be able to tell spinach is hidden in their smoothie if it’s completely blended in!